can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

 There is no dataset provided.
 Find a relevant dataset related to this task.

 ## Submission
+Please clone this repository and upload it to a new private repo.
-Submit a well-organized codebase along with a README documenting the setup, key findings, and challenges.
+Implement a well-organized codebase along with a README documenting the setup, key findings, and challenges.
+Add me (@flowni) to the repo for submitting it.
 You have one week to complete the assignment. ⏰

 ## Evaluation Criteria